iojanblog/botija/README.md

 # botija
-BOT based on telegram for home automation on top of raspberry pi
+BOT based on telegram for home automation on top of raspberry pi.
+Because everything is aready done, its a matter of glue some code.

 ### BOT setup